Plugins

 https://your-vikunja.com/api/v1/plugins/user-profile

-No authentication required:
+No authentication required (rate-limited):

 # Example: Webhook endpoint